symulation/UofA-PHIL366-F16/Resources/discussion_8_general_comments.md

 13. You need to consider arguments against your position (this is part of being dialectical _and_ being a good reasoner in general).
 You've already been given one in an article that you were to read before class.
 Use it.
 14. You might find it useful to consider [what a watchdog organization like the EFF has to say about the Trans-Pacific Partnership and what it will do to your digital rights](https://www.eff.org/deeplinks/2015/12/how-tpp-will-affect-you-and-your-digital-rights).
 These moves by governments seem to stand in stark contrast to the UN's position.
 Just another contradiction of capitalism or is something else going on here?
 Consider how little about this anyone knows...
 15. Note that the UN does not actually declare Internet access a right.
 Rather, [the document](https://www.article19.org/data/files/Internet_Statement_Adopted.pdf) states that the UN's position is that human rights should be respected on the Internet.
 Check that this is so.

+# The Internet as a special media
+_Is there something special about the Internet—and important technologies built on top of it—that promotes dysfunction or otherwise modifies individuals/cultures to degrees and in ways that other media are not capable of?_

+No one chose to write on this question so there are no general comments in response to the drafts.